pcaisse/language-map-us/README.md

 1. Download geometries (states and PUMAs) in the form of shapefiles
 1. Download PUMS data for particular years within the decade that corresponds to those PUMAs (PUMAs are redefined every 10 years after the census)
-1. Run `data/scripts/process_files`, pointing to appropriate input and output directories
+1. Run `data/scripts/process_files` from within the Docker container, pointing to appropriate input and output directories

 If all goes well, vector tiles will be produced which can then be hosted somewhere for public consumption or can be served by the simple Express static file server (see `app/server.js`) from `app/static/tiles` for development purposes.

-Here is an example of sample commands going through the whole process:
+Here is an example of sample commands going through the whole process (assumes Docker is installed):

 ```bash
 # Move into data/ directory